 The goal of the three-year project led by BIRN Hub and its partners, and supported by the European Union, is to enhance media trust among citizens and create a safe environment for journalists to produce independent news content through training, mentoring, technical and financial support, and publishing.

-European Commision – Directorate-General Neighbourhood and Enlargement Negotiations.
+European Commission – Directorate-General Neighbourhood and Enlargement Negotiations.

 The overall objective of the project is to provide structural support to media freedom and media integrity in the Western Balkans and Turkey.
 The overall objective is relevant to the global objective of the Call for Proposals which aims to contribute to the promotion of free and professional media in the Western Balkans and Turkey.